Milton254/Movie_Studio_Project/README.md

 **Strategic Marketing Approach:**

 A well-defined strategic marketing approach is pivotal for Microsoft's movie studio venture.
-Collaborating with media houses and influencers could serve as a catalyst for expanding audience engagement.
+Collaborating with media houses and influencers could serve as a catalyst for expanding audience engagement
-Leveraging influencers to generate hype and anticipation around new movie releases has the potential to significantly amplify audience reach and engagement.